hackclub/hackclub/workshops/full_stack_todo_app/README.md

 <details>

-<summary>Our final Todo component will be somethink like this:</summary>
+<summary>Our final Todo component will be something like this:</summary>

 ```jsx
 import React from 'react'